I’ve been asked, “What is inulin?” a lot lately, so I figured now was the time to address it.

 Good, sounds like a bunch of mumbo jumbo, right?

-- Soluble Fiber.
-Dietary fiber breaks down into two kinds; soluble and insoluble.
+Dietary fiber breaks down into two categories; soluble and insoluble.
 Soluble fiber dissolves in water, and includes plant pectin and gums.
-As it breaks down, it creates a gel-like substance.
+As it breaks down, it creates a gel-like substance

 It all sounds pretty complicated, right?
 Let’s break Inulin down by some foods which contain it.